7 Top Tips to Improve Your Credit Score in 2025

 What if you’ve never had credit before?
 A credit card or Line of Credit can help you get started.
 Borrowing a little and paying back in full every month will ensure you don’t get yourself into too much debt.

+Unsecured credit cards can be excellent tools to build credit history when used responsibly.
 A good rule of thumb is to only use around 30% of the credit limit from your credit card or line of credit.
-So, if you have a limit of ÂŁ500, then you should try to make sure your credit utilization or balance stays under ÂŁ150.
+So, if you have a limit of £500, then you should try to make sure your credit utilisation or balance stays under £150.

 Also Read: Bad Credit Warning Flags That Lenders Look For